 Addiction and Frequency

-Conversely, the class of psychedelics are used in therapeutic settings to cure individuals of addiction, including alcohol, smoking and even heroin addiction.
+Conversely, the class of psychedelics are used in therapeutic settings in order to cure individuals of addiction, including alcohol, smoking and even heroin addiction.
 LSD does not result in compulsive use or drug-seeking violent behaviors like for example with cocaine.
 If you have taken a full dose of LSD, the experience is so intense you just cannot.
-It makes you appreciative of life and the truth behind the illusion.
-In most cases, psychedelics tend to lead you to the understanding of self-love and universal oneness that help you shed negative habits.
-However, some people may need thorough guidance in working with these substances as they may not be able to do so on their own.
+In fact, psychedelics tend to lead you to the understanding of self-love and universal oneness that help you shed negative habits.

 So what constitutes a normal usage of LSD?
 I tend to go by feeling.
 It may be months before I feel like tripping again, it may be a week.
 I think the key thing is to have a strong purpose and intention going into a trip so that you’re not just taking it randomly.
 Even so I would not suggest tripping more than once a month.
 If you are microdosing you should be taking it every four days, and then stop after a month or two of experimentation so you can integrate the changes.
 Ultimately, LSD is a tool.
 It’s not a life-long support crutch.
-And if used correctly it should lead you towards a better version of yourself – and if it doesn’t maybe you need to reassess how you’re approaching it.
+And if used correctly it should lead you towards a better version of yourself – and if it doesn’t maybe it’s not the right thing for you.

 There is a lot more to talk about this, and a lot more information that I could add.
 I will keep adding things as I go along.
 Remember to never take psychedelics for the first time without proper in person guidance, and remember to keep yourself self in all your psychonautic adventures.
 If you have any questions then feel free to reach out to me through email wanderingkamya.com.